 The December Trends — Come Trend With Us!

+It’s that time again, y’all!
+Trend Tuesday Recap!
+Read on for an overview of our December Trends.
 As expected, this month, we talked trends of all types but our December trends ended up focusing primarily on social media.
 Hop aboard the trend train with us as we explore what’s new and noteworthy this week, and find out why we’ve given Instagram a new nickname after its latest release.